RaviTambade/Craftsmanship/README.md

 - Software Architectures
 - OOP(Object Oriented Paradigm)
-- Design Patterns and Prctices why we’ve chosen a specific way ?</b> Learn by doing.
-It is a learning expereince.
+- Design Patterns and Prctices

 Some important Learning Expereinces of Software Crafting:
 - Requirements: What Do They Mean to Developers?
   - I thought the BA (Business Analyst) would provide these.